c3g/GenPipes/README.md

 ...
 ```

-A Note about Cedar and Graham
+A Note about non-Alliance Clusters
 ------------
-The default scheduler in GenPipes is the PBS scheduler.
-Cedar and Graham use the SLURM scheduler.
-To use GenPipes on Cedar or Graham, don't forget to add the "-j slurm" option.
+The default scheduler in GenPipes is the SLURM scheduler.
+Beluga, Narval, Cedar and Graham use the SLURM scheduler.
+To use GenPipes on abacus, don't forget to add the "-j pbs" option.

 Call home
 ---------